obspy/obspy/misc/docs/source/tutorial/code_snippets/sitexml.rst

 ``SERASite``.
 Validation is enabled by default, so schema problems are reported before the file is accepted.

-When no output path or file-like object is supplied, ObsPy writes the file in the current directory using using a default filename pattern.
-The filename contains the same serialization date used for the root ``creationTime`` metadata, for example ``Site_XX.ABCD_12-01-2026.xml``.

 .. code-block:: python

     from obspy.io.sitexml.sitexml import write_sitexml